payu-india/CMS-Chatbot/docs/getting started/payu-dashboard/generate-merchant-key-and-salt-on-payu-dashboard.md

 > 📘 Notes:
 >
-> * The API key and Salt will not be visible or accessible for merchants who have not completed onboarding or website was verified by PayU.
+> * The Production key and Salt will not be visible or accessible for merchants who have not completed onboarding or website was verified by PayU.
 While onboarding, the website verification takes 1-2 days.
-> * The API key and Salt will not be visible for merchants without a website.
+> * The Production API key and Salt will not be visible for merchants without a website.

 ## Procedure to Access Key and Salt